SALE! Use code blackfriday for 40% off everything!

 We’ll start by first reading the image using OpenCV’s imread function.

-As we have mentioned earlier, the next step involves reshaping the image to an $M \times 3$ array, and we may then proceed to apply k-means clustering to the resulting array values using a number of clusters that corresponds to the number of dominant colours that we have mentioned above.
+As we have mentioned earlier, the next step involves reshaping the image to an $M \times 3$ array, and we may then proceed to apply k-means clustering to the resulting array values using several clusters that correspond to the number of dominant colors we have mentioned above.

 Printing again the number of unique RGB values in the quantized image, we find that these have now lessened to the number of clusters that we had specified to the k-means algorithm: